 (botanical name), also known as Jiaogulan (Chinese name), is a five leafed adaptogenic herb.
 It has emerged as one of the more promising natural remedies for our

-21st century health concerns due to its unique ability of being able to restore homeostatis (balance and equilibrium)
+21st century health concerns due to its unique ability of restoring homeostatis (balance and equilibrium)

-to five of the main body systems including the cardiovascular, digestive, immune, nervous and reproductive systems.
+to all five of the main body systems which are the cardiovascular, digestive, immune, nervous and reproductive systems.

 "Ginseng at a tea price"